CorneliaKelinske/The_Brogrammer/posts/2022/10-19-graphql_subscription_testing_pt1.md

 By passing the docs into `push_doc/3` later on in the subscription test (or, likewise, when we pass a doc into `Absinthe.run/3` in a mutation or query test) we utilize the internal API that Absinthe uses, thus bypassing the router.

 In the actual test, we build the socket by passing in the `%{socket: socket}` map.
 We then push the subscription doc to the socket and assert that the subscription ID is returned.

+Next up, we push our mutation to the socket as well and assert that we get an `:ok` and a `reply` as well as that the reply contains the data with which we created the user in our `create_user` mutation.

+NOTE: Unlike `Absinthe.run/3`, `push_doc/3` will only pass through whatever is under the `variables` key in the third argument (`opts`).
+In other words, if, in your mutation test, you are passing information on under the `context` key in your `Absinthe.run/3` function (e.g. a secret key for authorization via an HTTP header) you will have to find a workaround in your subscription test.
+I will write more about that in the next post.

+But back to our example test, where there are only two steps left:
+We need to assert that data was pushed to the client and, last but not least, we assert that the data matches the data that we pushed in our `create_user` mutation and that the `subscription_id` we got back matches the `subscription_id` we got back when we first pushed our `@created_user_doc`.

+And that's it!